8 Types of Coding Jobs (+ Tips to Get Hired)

 Best coding language(s) to learn: JavaScript, Python, SQL

-As an IT security analyst, it's your job to protect your company's networks from unauthorised access and respond to security breaches when they do happen.
-A foundational understanding of programming empowers you to automate some everyday security tasks.
+As a cybersecurity analyst, it's your job to protect your company's networks from unauthorized access and respond to security breaches when they happen.
+A foundational understanding of programming allows you to automate some everyday security tasks.

 Best coding language(s) to learn: JavaScript, Python, C, C++